bontchev/wlscrape/README.md

 	sudo pip install requests\[security\]

+On some Linux systems this might not be enough.
+If, after doing it, you're still getting bizarre SSL-related errors, run the following command:

+	sudo pip install pyopenssl ndg-httpsclient pyasn1 --upgrade

 ##Usage

 The script takes as a command-line argument one or more file extensions.
 It fetches information from the Wikileaks site (and the AKP e-mail dump area on it, in particular) about the e-mail file attachments matching these extensions.
 By default, it outputs a JSON array containing the URL where the file resides, the MD5 hash of the file, and the extension of the file.